geoffrey-diederichs/geoffrey-diederichs/README.md

 ### 👀 About me

-I'm a french computer science student into cybersecurity and programming.
+I'm a french computer science student that's into cybersecurity and programming.

 ---